 - Among farms with farm business debt, both beginning and established farms are most likely (61 and 62 percent, respectively, of all loan sources to farms) to borrow from commercial banks (fig.12). - Only 28 percent of beginning farms with farm business debt obtained loans from Farm Credit System institutions over 2013-17, compared to 36 percent of established farms.
-Larger, and thus more established, farms are generally more likely - In contrast, 16 percent of beginning farms (versus only 8 percent of established farms) obtained loans from USDA's Farm Service Agency (FSA).
+Larger, and thus more established, farms are generally more likely to borrow from the Farm Credit System (Key et al., 2019). - In contrast, 16 percent of beginning farms (versus only 8 percent of established farms) obtained loans from USDA's Farm Service Agency (FSA).
 FSA operates several loan programs that target beginning farmers.